 2019 Open Enrollment for 2019 summer and fall semester piano lessons

 2019 5 day Summer Music Camps: Note Recognition, Rhythm, or Hymn Playing.

 $78 per camp!
 See huge improvement in your child's lessons!

 Open to all instrumentalists: Violin, voice, piano, clarinet, trumpet, etc.

 Did you know that we're a music school with cutting-edge technology?
 Our school is one of the best in the country.

 Private weekly piano lessons: 30, 45, or 60 minutes

 Pre-school/kindergarten age: weekly 50 minute group piano classes (class size is limited)

-Click on Registration Tab (upper left).
-You will be notified by email or phone for FREE trial lesson.
+To register for Barton Music School click on the registration tab (upper left).
+You will be notified by email or phone for scheduling your FREE trial lesson.